Magnifying glass over a map showing where delta 8 gummies are legal. Magnifying glass over a map showing where delta 8 gummies are legal.

 The main difference between Delta-8 and Delta-9 comes down to potency.
 As NBC News reports, "Delta-8 THC is less strong than delta-9 THC."
 Many users describe the experience as a smoother, clearer high with less anxiety.
 While traditional Delta 9 gummies can sometimes be intense, Delta-8 offers a more functional and mellow buzz.
 Chemically, the only thing separating them is the location of a double bond in their molecular structure—a tiny change that makes a big difference in how they interact with your body’s endocannabinoid system and, ultimately, how they make you feel.

-How It's Made and How It Feels
+How It's Made and What It Feels Like

 Because Delta-8 is only found in trace amounts in the cannabis plant, it can’t be extracted in large quantities.
 Instead, as CNN has noted, "most delta-8 products are made in labs, not naturally from the plant."
 It’s typically created by converting CBD from legally grown hemp into Delta-8 THC through a chemical process.
 As for the feeling, many brands market it as a "high without the mental side effects" like paranoia.
 Users often report feeling relaxed, clear-headed, and uplifted.
 It’s the kind of experience that can help you unwind after a long day or find a gentle sense of focus without the fogginess that can sometimes come with stronger THC products.